 Difficulty in Usage

-It is true that ROI as a metric can be utilized to gauge the profitability of mostly anything.
+It is true that ROI as a metric can be utilized to gauge the profitability of almost anything.
 However, its universal applicability is also the reason why it tends to be difficult to use properly.
 While the ROI formula itself may be simple, the real problem comes from people not understanding how to arrive at the correct definition for 'cost' and/or 'gain', or the variability involved.
 For instance, for a potential real estate property, investor A might calculate the ROI involving capital expenditure, taxes, and insurance, while investor B might only use the purchase price.
 For a potential stock, investor A might calculate ROI including taxes on capital gains, while investor B may not.
 Also, does an ROI calculation involve every cash flow in the middle other than the first and the last?
 Different investors use ROI differently.

 However, the biggest nuance with ROI is that there is no timeframe involved.
-Take for instance, an investor with an investment decision between a diamond with a ROI of 1,000% or a piece of land with an ROI of 50%.
+Take, for instance, an investor with an investment decision between a diamond with an ROI of 1,000% or a piece of land with an ROI of 50%.
 Right off the bat, the diamond seems like the no-brainer, but is it true if the ROI is calculated over 50 years for the diamond as opposed to the land's ROI calculated over several months?
 This is why ROI does its job well as a base for evaluating investments, but it is essential to supplement it further with other, more accurate measures.

 The ROI Calculator includes an Investment Time input to hurdle this weakness by using something called the annualized ROI, which is a rate normally more meaningful for comparison.
 When comparing the results of two calculations computed with the calculator, oftentimes, the annualized ROI figure is more useful than the ROI figure; the diamond versus land comparison above is a good example of why.